Nicole Kidman Announces Her Daughters Will Appear On ‘Big Little Lies’ Next Season

 “We talk, we help each other.
 It’s just a very strong connection and that’s rare, you know,” she continued.
 “That you get that amount of time, particularly screen time together, and then personal time together.”

-And Kidman’s fans clearly loved Nicole’s appearance on the Ellen Show.
-Yesterday, the 51-year-old posted a photo of herself backstage at the show on her Instagram page.
-In the image, Kidman is standing in front of a photo of herself, Ellen, and Giada de Laurentiis on a previous episode of the show.
+Kidman’s fans clearly loved Nicole’s appearance on the Ellen DeGeneres Show.
+Yesterday, the 51-year-old posted a photo of herself backstage at the studio on her Instagram page.
+In the image, Kidman is standing in front of a photo of herself, Ellen, and Giada De Laurentiis on a previous episode of the show.
 In the snapshot, Kidman is wearing a beautiful green dress while she wears her short tresses down and slightly curled.

-The image has earned Nicole a lot of attention from her 2 million plus Instagram followers with over 106,000 likes in addition to 800 comments and growing.
-Of course, many fans confessed that they cannot wait for the upcoming season of Big Little Lies while countless others gushed over how beautiful she is.
+The image has earned Nicole a lot of attention from her 2 million plus Instagram followers, with the image having attracted over 106,000 likes in addition to 800 comments.
+Of course, many fans confessed that they cannot wait for the upcoming season of Big Little Lies— while countless others gushed over how beautiful she is.

 Season 2 of Big Little Lies is expected to air sometime in 2019.